 • Felicita “Felli” Maynard — Lola Flash (Visual Art)

-• Olaiya Olayemi — Maria Bauman-Morales (Performance)
+• Olaiya Olayemi — Maria Bauman (Performance)

 • Anthony Rosado — Thomas Lax (Curatorial Practice)